gerardbm/dotfiles/README.md

 sudo make install
 ```

+### PcManFm

+Set PcManFm as the default file manager.
+It's necessary for Chrome when it's broken after installing other tools:

+`xdg-mime default pcmanfm.desktop inode/directory`

 ### VirtualBox

 Packages for VirtualBox are not available in Debian 13.
 To install VirtualBox you must use the trixie-backports repository or the upstream third-party repository.
 More info, here: https://wiki.debian.org/VirtualBox, and here: https://www.virtualbox.org/wiki/Linux_Downloads.